-"Inventory and Cost controls, eCommerce, and cutting back on wholesale are all helping Under Armour (UA, UAA) become a premium brand again, so is it time to buy?"
+"Inventory and Cost controls, eCommerce, and cutting back on wholesale are all helping Under Armour (UA, UAA) become a top branded performance stock again, so is it time to buy?"

 By: Allan R. Kirby

-Under Armour (NYSE: UA)(NYSE: UAA) is a sports apparel, athletic shoes, and accessories company that has had a tough time over the last few years but we believe they have turned things around and are back on a path to success.
+Under Armour (NYSE: UA)(NYSE: UAA) is a multinational men's women and youth apparel, athletic shoes, and accessories company that has had a tough time over the last few years but we believe they have turned things around and are back on a path to success.
 Although the stock has appreciated in the last few months, there is still more room to run, especially if they continue to execute.
 Read more and see what you think.

 Making the right moves?

 On September 2, 2020, the Company’s Board of Directors approved an additional $75 million to the restructuring plan bringing the total to between $550 million to $600 million in estimated pre-tax restructuring and related charges.
 This restructuring as well as Inventory/Cost controls, eCommerce, and getting out of wholesale are all prudent steps that will help Under Armour to align the business to the new retail environment.
 Plus it will allow the company to position itself as a premium brand, with a profitable path to real growth.

 Under Armour for example is moving forward with plans to sell more merchandise directly to consumers and reduce their reliance on wholesalers.
 Specifically, they plan to pull out of 2,000 to 3,000 partner stores, but they will still have 10,000 partners by the end of 2022.
 This is a smart move and one that has been highly successful with many premium brands because it's a way to effectively reduce discounts increases pricing as well as improves margins.
 In fact Under Armours' direct-to-consumer eCommerce sales increased by an impressive 25% in the last quarter while full-year growth in eCommerce was 40% and now represents 47 percent of total direct-to-consumer revenue.